LarsPowpow/aia-engine/Memory Files - First Three Prompts/WEAPON_SWAP_LOADOUT_REFACTOR.md

 };

 // Result: 6 stacks of Empowered Jasper
-// Effect: Each adds +10% damage to next hit after ability
+// Effect: Each adds +12% damage to next hit after ability
 // Expected: 6 × 10% = +60% damage
+// Note: these numbers are illustrative but not game-accurate.
+Consult the DB for proper numbers.
 ```

 ### Implementation Options Considered